Bill Jackson (television personality)

-Bill Ray Jackson (September 15, 1935 – January 17, 2022) was an American television personality, cartoonist, and educator.
+Bill Ray Jackson (September 15, 1935 – January 17, 2022) was an American television personality, cartoonist, puppeteer, puppet builder, and educator.
 He was best known for having hosted the children's programs The BJ and Dirty Dragon Show and Gigglesnort Hotel.

 Early life and career

 Jackson was born in Unionville, Missouri.
 His father worked with a traveling carnival.
 He said he was very influenced by both comic strips and comic books, with Li'l Abner and Donald Duck being his favorites.
 Jackson graduated from the University of Missouri's school of journalism with a degree in television production in 1957, but did not get interested in puppetry until later.

 His first broadcasting job was at KTVO in Ottumwa, Iowa, where he was a weatherman, copywriter and the station's art director.
 After a year at the station, Jackson joined the Army and was assigned to the Armed Forces Network in Hollywood.
 It was there that he created his first puppets.

 His earliest appearance in children's television was in 1960 when he hosted a program in Fort Wayne, Indiana, called the Popeye and Little Rascals Club; this was broadcast for two years.
 The show was such a success that he moved on to Indianapolis for another three years with the Mickey Mouse Club on WLWI (now WTHR), later renamed The Bill Jackson Show, where he created his most enduring character, Dirty Dragon, based on a friend in Indianapolis.
-Jackson said "Cartoon Town" was based on the small town he grew up in and some of his puppet characters were based on some of his Unionville neighbors, and that the character "Weird" was based on a Chicago friend.

-His work attracted the attention of WBBM-TV in Chicago, which gave him a program in 1965, known variously as Clown Alley (weekday version) or Here Comes Freckles (Sunday morning version).
-Unfortunately, in spite of wide critical praise, the show drew poor ratings, largely because it was broadcast early in the morning, and was cancelled after two seasons.
-Jackson played the title character, Freckles the Clown; although many of the puppet characters continued to appear on later series, Jackson usually played himself (or "B.J.", as his puppet co-stars called him) throughout the remainder of his career.